 Latest Google’s Core Web Vitals Update

 Everything is changing, and the time of Google’s algorithm update is now.
 Everyone is looking forward to these core updates.
 So, what’s new?

-Google started to focus on mobile-friendliness, content freshness, and fast load speed.
+Google focused on mobile-friendliness, content freshness, and fast load speed.
 Also, we can say that the ‘Mobile-first index’ is a trend right now.

 And Google keeps working on it because every update also impacts other factors.

 So, Let’s discuss how these updates change over time.